celiason/museum-visitor-model/README.md

 3. The number of tweets put out by the Bristol Museum had little effect on visitors, and there was a flatline after 5-10 tweets per day, suggesting that this would be an optimal number going forward to optimize time budgets (of social media staff, etc)

+![](figs/visitors_bristol.png)
+Above is a plot showing changes in the number of visitors over time.
+The drops to zero that become more common in 2018-2019 are cases where the museum is closed (more on that later).

-## Data sets
+## Data used
 - Museum visitor data obtained from the Bristol Museum [](https://opendata.bristol.gov.uk)
 - Tweets containing "Bristol Museum" (see data/processed folder)
 - Weather data downloaded using `meteostat`

-![](figs/visitors_bristol.png)
-Above is a plot showing changes in the number of visitors over time.
-The drops to zero that become more common in 2018-2019 are cases where the museum is closed (more on that later).

 ## Feature engineering
 - Lag (daily, weekly): I used the `shift` function to obtain daily (shift 1) and weekly lags (shift 7).
 This was to account for the effect of previous day or week numbers on the current days' visitors